DimitrovViktor/DimitrovViktor/README.md

 ###

 <p align="left">I’m a software developer focused on building practical applications that solve real-world problems.
 I work across backend and full-stack projects, taking ideas from initial design through implementation and iteration.
-I enjoy working independently and in small teams, where clear communication and continuous improvement drive better results.</p>
+I enjoy working both independently and in teams, where clear communication and continuous improvement drive better results.</p>

 ###